 Next, let’s turn our attention to evaluating the online safety training courses themselves–the training materials on health and safety topics such as Hazard Communication, Lockout-Tagout, Forklift Safety, and similar training needs.

-Below we’ve got a list of things to consider when evaluating the courses an online safety training provider offers.
+Below we’ve got a list of things to consider when evaluating online safety training courses.

 Safety and health topics covered: